-For years I’ve used 2 particular places to buy very cheap website traffic.
+For years I’ve used 2 particular places to buy very cheap, and just as importantly targeted website traffic.
 Through properly using them, I have also been able to generate some sick profit numbers and today I will share with you what those places are and how to correctly utilize them the same way I do.

 How much traffic are we talking?
 The numbers, from just 1 of the sources below:

 If that pic is too small, here are the details: I am currently buying traffic for 3 websites and through this source, here is how many visitors it has brought me and how little I paid for it:

 1. The top most page has 99,566 clicks (visits) and for each click, I pay an average of $0.07!
 A little over a nickle!

 2. The one right beneath that is a weight loss page I run.
 It’s an off and on campaign, but the traffic is ALWAYS there.
 37,714 clicks and also a measly $0.07 per click!

 3. A recent campaign I ran on drones started about 2 months ago.
 It currently has 586 clicks and I also spend the same amount.

 The point is, I know how to utilize the following source to get visitors and I wouldn’t be spending my time on it if it didn’t make me any money, thus there is profit in it, a lot of it honestly…

 Ok, let’s move on and find out what these sources are, as well as how to get these same numbers I did (and higher!):